chrismeunier/OpenCV-CUDA-installation/README.md

 Python 3.8.10, OpenCV 4.5.5, NumPy 1.21.6, CUDA toolkit v11.6, cuDNN v8.3.3, Visual Studio Community 2019 v16.11.13, CMake 3.19.1, all of this in April 2022.

+Repeated in September 2022 with no problems on the same machine updated to Windows 11 and on another i5 laptop with an older Quadro GPU.
+I will not need to repeat an installation for the foreseeable future, if something goes wrong please do keep me posted!

 ## Step-by-step installation process

 ### Prerequisites